gavrielhan/orion-data-analyst/GETTING_KEYS.md

 ## Troubleshooting

 ### Error: "Missing required environment variables"
-- Check your `.env` file has all 3 keys
+- Check your `.env` file has GOOGLE_CLOUD_PROJECT and GOOGLE_APPLICATION_CREDENTIALS
 - Make sure there are no extra spaces
 - Verify the file is named exactly `.env` (with the dot)

 ### Error: "Invalid credentials" or "Permission denied"
 - Double-check your service account has "BigQuery Job User" role
 - Verify the JSON key file path is correct (use absolute path)
-- Make sure BigQuery API is enabled
+- Make sure BigQuery API and Vertex AI API are both enabled

-### Error: "API key not valid"
+### Error: "Vertex AI not available" or "Model not found"
-- Copy the Gemini API key again from [AI Studio](https://makersuite.google.com/app/apikey)
-- Make sure there are no extra spaces
+- Make sure Vertex AI API is enabled in your project
+- Check that you're using the correct project ID
+- Verify your service account has appropriate permissions

 ### Error: "File not found" for credentials
 - Use the full absolute path: `/Users/yourname/path/to/file.json`